newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/tenant-eviction.md

 ## Write a Notice to Quit

-Start by writing your tenant a Notice to Quit.
+Start by writing your tenant a `Notice to Quit|notice-to-quit`.
 You must give this notice before filing for eviction, unless your tenant hasn’t paid rent and doesn’t live in federally subsidized housing.

 The notice should include: